 At no additional charge, campers may be picked up from 4 p.m. until as late as 5:00 p.m.
-The official time will be based on the office clock.
-You may want to set your watch with our clock.

 Campers may be picked up inside the MBK Sports Complex Gymnasium during this time.
 Please remember to sign out your camper(s) with the appointed Camp Notre Dame staff member.
 All authorized adults (18 and above) must be listed on the authorized release and consent form and must present a photo ID every day when picking up the camper(s).
 Camper(s) will not be released to someone not listed nor to someone who does not present a photo ID at time of pickup.